 African violets need only a couple hours of sunlight per day, but most house plants need around five hours of bright light each day.
 If you aren’t using artificial light sources, such as fluorescent light bulbs, LED grow lights, or other “grow” light fixtures, your houseplants need to be near a window to receive the amount of light they need.
 Be sure to check the type of light intensity before setting up.

 South facing windows allow the most direct light into the room; East facing windows and West facing windows experience even less, and North facing windows receive indirect light only.
 Some houseplants thrive in a room corner a considerable distance from a window; others need to be right next to a window or even on the windowsill.
 Experience will help you select the best position for your plants, but we recommend consulting any of the many houseplant books.
-We especially like the excellent light requirement charts in Growing Beautiful Houseplants by Rob Herwig.
 Read more about growing Tropical Plants as Houseplants and the Best Houseplants for Low Light.

 How to Water Indoor Plants